1Computer1/rpnlang/docs/expressions/cases.md

 ## Cases

-The cases expression can be seen as an if-else if statement.
+The cases expression can be seen as an if-else-if expression.
 Unlike the branch expression, it does not check the latest value on the stack.
 The syntax is `{ condition: expression, condition: expression, ... }`.